 Now most of you reading this here are probably already beyond this writing (unless you just happen to be wondering why you don't dance and look the same as the other excellent dancers), but it may interest you in a successful approach to learning the basic step in case, at one time, you might be teaching a friend how to Zydeco dance.

 Remember not all people learn dancing by strictly visual means.
-Some learn more by explanation (auditory) while other learn more by a body movement effect (kinesthetics).
-You have probably run into individuals who can watch and watch and not pick the steps up (I'm one of them - so are a lot of scientists, accountants, engineers, lawyers, and other professionals who are strongly trained in critical analysis), but with a little explanation and movement they learn better.
+Some learn more by an explanation (auditory) while others learn more from a body movement effect (kinesthetics).
+You have probably run into individuals who can watch and watch and not pick the steps up (I'm one of them - so are a lot of scientists, accountants, engineers, lawyers, and other professionals who are strongly trained in critical analysis), but with a little explanation and movement, they learn better.
 In teaching Zydeco on the dance floor, I attempt to apply ALL three learning reference senses (see/hear/feel) into the instruction to reach the greatest amount of students.
 It works!

 Reproduction and distribution not to be made without prior approval

 by Gary Hayman

 Zydeco is the name of the music.
 Zydeco is the name of the dance.
 Zydeco is the name of a country party.

 As you might imagine there is a strong amalgamation of the three.
 The music is rarely played alone; for sure someone will be dancing in a short time after hearing the Zydeco beat - a prime ingredient for a fun Louisiana party (or anywhere else.)